Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Coffee is a large part of Italian culture, and their great taste in espresso is evident in the high-quality products coming out of the country.

 The prototype for the modern espresso machine was also made in Italy by Luigi Bezzera, and is basically still being used decades later.
+(See our review of the Bezzera Unica.)
 These heavy-duty machines are crafted to make the best espresso possible.
 With espresso being such a rich part of Italian culture, you can generally trust Italian companies to take extra care in crafting exquisite tools to make it.

 Italian espresso machine brands